 We all know the saying ‘you can’t take it with you’ but the pot still needs to last until the end.
 Intergenerational planning is about striking a balance between providing for each of the individuals with the right tax efficient income to cover different needs on various stages of their life.
 The right advice at the optimum time is crucial in ensuring each generation can share in the family’s wealth both today and in the future.

-Ten top tips for effective intergenerational financial planning
+Nine top tips for effective intergenerational financial planning

 1. Start inheritance planning early to avoid time restrictions